U.S. Senate votes overwhelmingly to confirm Yellen as first female Treasury chief

 Mark Mazur, director of the Urban-Brookings Tax Policy Center and a former Treasury assistant secretary for tax policy, was named as deputy assistant secretary for tax policy in Treasury’s Office of Legislative Affairs.

-Treasury named Aruna Kalyanam, most recently House Ways and Means Committee deputy chief tax counsel, as deputy assistant secretary for tax and budget in the Office of Legislative Affairs.

-Reporting by David Lawder; additional reporting by Andrea Shalal, Ann Saphir and Eric Beech; Editing by Andrea Ricci and Sonya Hepinstall
+Reporting by David Lawder and; Andrea Shalal; additional reporting by Ann Saphir, Eric Beech and Michael Nienaber; Editing by Andrea Ricci and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.